arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure (Table) Storage

 The `Arcus.Scripting.Storage.Table` PowerShell module is the start of a whole bunch of storage-related scripts that will in the future be collected in a `Arcus.Scripting.Storage` PowerShell module.
-For now, we only have the Azure Table Storage module which already contains the funcctionality to create a new table inside an Azure Storage Account.
+For now, we only have the Azure Table Storage module which already contains the functionality to create a new table inside an Azure Storage Account.
 The `Create-AzStorageTable` also has the ability to re-create an existing table if that is required.

 ```powershell